mrGit-bit/paddle/README.md

 ## 📖 Overview

-This is a web application built using Django and Django Rest Framework (DRF) for managing a "Hall of Fame" for paddle tennis players.
+This is a web application built using Django and Django Rest Framework (DRF) in the backend for managing a "Hall of Fame" for a group of paddle tennis players.

 The app features a front-end built with Django templates, JavaScript, and Bootstrap for styling.
 Users can view player rankings, detailed match records, and player profiles.